LoganWLuker/tx_rx_processing_fec_lab/README.md

 For the demonstration, we will analyze the received signals on Google Colab in a Jupyter notebook.
 (You can also certainly run the Jupyter notebook locally on your own Jupyter Notebook if you have one installed on your computer.)

-Compress the collected measuremnt folder using zip in order to upload all its files to the Colab notebook.
-Or if you want a previously collected dataset, there are some in this repo.
+**Step 2: Decode the Signal** Compress the collected measuremnt folder using zip in order to upload all its files to the Colab notebook.
+You will then load our receiver notebook which includes the **Forward Error Correction (FEC)** decoder.

-You will then load [our python notebook on Google Colab](https://colab.research.google.com/drive/1gQ-6O4S6xw6z5D1UMPuN74PqNfGxXa2z?usp=sharing).
-You'll follow all of the instructions on this notebook.
-That includes making a copy of the notebook (the linked file is read only); uploading the zipped measurement file; and picking the `txloc` and `rxloc` and `repNum` for the measurement you will analyze.
+    * **Open the Receiver Notebook:** [QPSK_Receiver_Design_Lab_FEC_Extension](https://colab.research.google.com/drive/1mbXckekg-0gPWvmWKhk5mMToA2hQHWfz?usp=sharing)
+    * **Action:** Follow the instructions in the notebook (look for the ✋ icon) to:
+        1. Make a copy of the notebook (the linked file is read-only).
+        2. Upload your zipped measurement file.
+        3. Pick the `txloc`, `rxloc`, and `repNum` for the measurement you will analyze.
+        4. Implement the Hamming(7,4) decoder to correct bit errors and recover the original message.